rydmike/adaptive_theme_demo/README.md

   }
 ```

+The Material `Switch` component contains many private styling properties that are not exposed in its public API.
+If they were exposed we could do a lot more styling to the `Switch`, even make it look like the old Material-2 `Switch` if we wanted to.
+Here is a proposal to [expose those properties](https://github.com/flutter/flutter/issues/131478).

 With the above `ChipThemeData` and `SwitchThemeData` defined, we get these styles on **Chips** and **Switches**:

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/Chip_Switch.gif" alt="Chips and Switch theme" />